Camera and Robot Calibration#

 Click NEXT

-Example of correct exposure: high contrast, well-defined pattern, no burned areas#
+Example of correct exposure: high contrast, well-defined pattern, no burnt areas#

 Tip

-The higher the time, the more light enters the optics
+The longer the time, the more light will enter the lens

 14

-Verify that the grid is centered, sharp, and fully visible before acquiring the calibration image.
+Check that the grid is centred, sharp and fully visible before capturing the calibration image.

 15